 - Alternatively, call around to physical therapy clinics in your area, especially ones that work with athletes.
 You can call your local university or professional sports teams and ask who they use.
 Then you can call the clinics and see if they have anyone familiar with chronic pain rehabilitation and education on staff who can take your case.

-If you’re reading this article you’ve probably tried to self rehab for months or years without success, or you’ve been through the gamut of many doctors, imaging such as X-rays and MRIs, and maybe even through several PTs and they can’t figure out what’s wrong.
+If you’re reading this article you’ve probably tried to self rehab for months or years without success, or you’ve been through the gauntlet of many doctors, imaging such as X-rays and MRIs, and maybe even through several PTs and they can’t figure out what’s wrong.
 That’s because they were probably relying on the biological model of pain which does not work very well (or at all in some cases) for treating chronic pain.

 Stop spinning your wheels or months or years or losing hope and despairing and get someone who is familiar with chronic pain/nervous system sensitivity who can help you.